NHSDigital/data-analytics-services/README.md

 ## We'd like to share our work with you

-Data Services within NHS Digital aims to deliver world-class data and services to improve the health and wellbeing of people in England by using data, curation and advanced analytics in innovative ways.
+We aim to deliver world-class data and services to improve the health and wellbeing of people in England by using data, curation and advanced analytics in innovative ways.

 We have created this site with this mission in mind, to share and discuss open-source technology work.
 We will also distribute our code, publications and internal tools for feedback, with the hope this can help us improve our production processes.